miguoliang/keycloakadminclient/docs/IdentityProviderRepresentation.md

 `func (o *IdentityProviderRepresentation) HasConfig() bool`

 HasConfig returns a boolean if a field has been set.

-### GetUpdateProfileFirstLogin

-`func (o *IdentityProviderRepresentation) GetUpdateProfileFirstLogin() bool`

-GetUpdateProfileFirstLogin returns the UpdateProfileFirstLogin field if non-nil, zero value otherwise.

-### GetUpdateProfileFirstLoginOk

-`func (o *IdentityProviderRepresentation) GetUpdateProfileFirstLoginOk() (*bool, bool)`

-GetUpdateProfileFirstLoginOk returns a tuple with the UpdateProfileFirstLogin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUpdateProfileFirstLogin

-`func (o *IdentityProviderRepresentation) SetUpdateProfileFirstLogin(v bool)`

-SetUpdateProfileFirstLogin sets UpdateProfileFirstLogin field to given value.

-### HasUpdateProfileFirstLogin

-`func (o *IdentityProviderRepresentation) HasUpdateProfileFirstLogin() bool`

-HasUpdateProfileFirstLogin returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)